davnn/pyaupro/README.md

     Specifies a target value that is ignored and does not contribute to the metric calculation
 validate_args: bool indicating if input arguments and tensors should be validated for correctness.
     Set to ``False`` for faster computations.
+use_reference_implementation:
+    Fall back to the official MVTecAD implementation for the exact computation.
 kwargs: Additional keyword arguments, see :ref:`Metric kwargs` for more info.
 ```